phreeza/manuscript_axon_potentials/doc/manuscript.md

 the crossing of zero amplitude in [@fig:bigtree]C.

-![An activity pulse in an axonal projection generates a dipole-like local field potential (LFP). (**A**) Modeled example axon from the bundle in black, along with iso-amplitude lines for the low-pass filtered (<1\ kHz) EFP signature of the activity pulse.
-The contours (maximum amplitude in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The LFP waveforms, recorded at the locations of the colored dots in *A*, show a polarity reversal.
+![An activity pulse in an axonal projection generates a dipole-like local field potential (LFP). (**A**) Modeled example axon from the simulated bundle in black, along with iso-potential lines for the low-pass filtered (<1\ kHz) EFP signature of the activity pulse.
+The contours (amplitudes in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The LFP waveforms, recorded at the locations of the colored dots in *A*, show mostly unimodal peaks.
+The peak amplitude reverses polarity as a function of recording in the vertical direction.
 The reversal occurs by inverting the amplitude with approximately unchanged shape. (**C**) Progression of the maximum LFP amplitude with depth (black line) at a distance of 100\ µm from the trunk (indicated by arrow in A).
-It closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations (purple histogram).
-(**D**) Modeled axon from bundle as in A, and iso-amplitude contours for the MUA component. (**E**) Response waveforms of the MUA component.
+The amplitude closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations (purple histogram). (**D**) Modeled axon from bundle as in A, and iso-potential contours for the MUA component. (**E**) Response waveforms of the MUA component.
 The responses do not reverse their polarity.
-High-pass filtered (>2.5\ kHz) component (the first processing stage for calculation of MUA, see Materials and Methods) in black.
-(**F**) Maximum amplitude of the MUA component (black line) follows the number of fibers (teal-colored histogram).
+High-pass filtered (>2.5\ kHz) component (the first processing stage for calculation of MUA, see Materials and Methods) in black. (**F**) Maximum amplitude of the MUA component (black line) follows the number of fibers (teal-colored histogram).
 ](../figs/fig_2.pdf){#fig:bigtree height=110%}

 <!--To better understand the relationship between axonal anatomy and this spatial